SchedEx/SchedEx/README.md

 Jobs scheduled via `SchedEx.run_every` are implicitly recurring; they continue to to execute according to the crontab until `SchedEx.cancel/1` is called or the original calling process terminates.
-If job execution takes longer than the scheduling interval, the job is requeued at the next mathcing interval (for example, if a job set to run every minute (crontab `* * * * *`) takes 61 seconds to run at minute `x` it will not run at minute `x+1` and will next run at minute `x+2`).
+If job execution takes longer than the scheduling interval, the job is requeued at the next matching interval (for example, if a job set to run every minute (crontab `* * * * *`) takes 61 seconds to run at minute `x` it will not run at minute `x+1` and will next run at minute `x+2`).